visserle/AnkiOps/README.md

 ### What is the recommended workflow?

-We recommend VS Code because it has a stable Markdown previewer and handles images with the dedicated `media/` folder well.
+We emphatically recommend VS Code because it has a stable Markdown previewer and handles images with the dedicated `media/` folder well.
+AnkiOps ejects a configuration for VS Code that works out of the box with all features provided by AnkiOps.

 ### How can I migrate my existing notes into AnkiOps?